Detectorists

 Detectorists is a British comedy television series first broadcast on BBC Four in October 2014.
 It is written and directed by Mackenzie Crook, who also stars alongside Toby Jones.

+The main characters are keen to point out that they are metal detectorists (people) and not metal detectors (the equipment they use), hence the series title.

 The series is set in the fictional small town of Danebury in north Essex.
 The plot revolves around the lives, loves and metal-detecting ambitions of Andy and Lance, members of the Danebury Metal Detecting Club.
 The main filming location for the series was Framlingham, a small market town in Suffolk.

 Detectorists won a BAFTA at the 2015 British Academy Television Awards for Television Scripted Comedy.
 In May 2019, it was voted 19th in a Radio Times list of Britain's 20 favourite sitcoms by a panel that included sitcom writers and actors.
 The series was filmed using a single-camera setup approach.
 The show had three series from 2014 to 2017, with Christmas specials airing in 2015 and 2022.